STYLE & CULTURE: INTERVIEW

 Do you think there will ever be another moment like the punk moment?

-The thing about punk and to some extent most of the British subcultural youth groups of the latter part of the twentieth century was that they were able to go through a period of gestation, and get a proper toehold, before they were exposed, via newspapers and TV, to public scrutiny and comment.
+The thing about punk and to some extent most of the British subcultural youth groups of the latter part of the 20th century was that they were able to go through a period of gestation, and get a proper toehold, before they were exposed, via newspapers and TV, to public scrutiny and comment.
 In the case of the teddy boys, mods and skinheads this might even have been a year or two.
 By the time of the punks and the New Romantics, it was no more than a few weeks.
 In the age of social media, if anything happens now, it could be just a few hours.
 Whoever it was that first said "a lie is halfway round the world before the truth has got its boots on” must have had social media in mind.
 Nothing significant can take place away from the public gaze these days, and it can often have a smothering and negative effect.
 There is seldom much room for nuance on social media.

 “Nothing significant can take place away from the public gaze these days, and it can often have a negative effect”